The definitive guide to SLAM & mobile mapping

 What does SLAM do in mobile mapping?

 The SLAM technology fuses data from the sensors on-board the mobile mapping system to track your location as you walk through the asset.
 You can think of each position on this trajectory as a “virtual tripod,” which the software uses during the processing stage to ensure that each point in the point cloud is in the correct place.
+This highlights the efficiency and accuracy of simultaneous localization and mapping in producing reliable data sets.

 Why you should care

 By enabling the development of mobile mapping technology, SLAM has helped us take the logical next step in building documentation technology.
+This progression from manual methods to the sophisticated use of simultaneous localization and mapping in mobile systems represents a significant leap forward in efficiency, accuracy, and speed.

 For a long time, building documentation work was performed manually, with devices like theodolites or tape measures.
 The 1980s saw the first total stations, which capture points much faster and with extremely high precision.
 In the 2000s terrestrial laser scanners (TLS) came along and brought the documentation workflow to the next level by capturing millions of points instead of only one at a time.